Adopted on September 18th, 1986

 A special meeting shall require three (3) days written notice, which includes a statement of the purpose of the meeting and the restricted agenda for such meeting and shall be guided by the rules of the Board including the definition of a quorum and Robert’s Rules of Order.
 Special meetings shall not count towards a member’s attendance record.

 3. Public Hearings: Public Hearings are held at the request of the Borough President or as otherwise required by the City Charter.
 Their purpose is to advise the Borough President or other City officials or City agencies on such matters.
+A Quorum shall consist of no fewer than seven Board members for Uniform Land Use Review Proceedings (ULURP).

 4. Record of Meetings: All standing meetings, special meetings, and public hearings shall be audio recorded in accordance with the City Charter provisions.